oven-sh/bun/docs/runtime/typescript.md

 ## Configuring `tsconfig.json`

-Bun supports a number of features that TypeScript doesn't support by default, such as extensioned imports and top-level await.
-It also implements the `Bun` global .
+Bun supports a number of features that TypeScript doesn't support by default, such as extensioned imports, top-level await, and `exports` conditions.
+It also implements global APIs like the `Bun`.
 To enable these features, your `tsconfig.json` must be configured properly.

 {% callout %}
 If you initialized your project with `bun init`, everything is already configured properly.